 Pay for performance - The Company's general compensation philosophy is performance-based in that the Company's executive officers should be well compensated for achieving strong operating and financial results.
-The Company engages in a rigorous process intended to provide its executive officers a fair level of compensation that reflects the Company's positive operating financial results, the relative skills and experience of the individuals involved, peer group compensation levels and other similar benchmarks.
+The Company engages in a rigorous process intended to provide its executive officers a fair level of compensation that reflects the Company's positive operating financial results, the relative skills and experience of the individuals involved, Compensation Peer Group compensation levels and other similar benchmarks.

 Compensation weighted toward at-risk pay - The mix of compensation of the Company's named executive officers is weighted toward at-risk pay (consisting of cash and equity compensation).
 Maintaining this pay mix results in a pay-for-performance orientation, which aligns to the Company's compensation philosophy of paying total direct compensation that is competitive with peer group levels based on relative company performance.
-For fiscal 2022, 56% of the amounts of the principal compensation components for our named executive officers in the aggregate was variable and tied to our performance.
+For fiscal 2023, 72.7% of the earned amounts of the principal compensation components for our named executive officers in the aggregate was variable and tied to our performance.

-Compensation Benchmark Study - In 2022, the Compensation Committee retained the professional consulting firm of Willis Towers Watson to conduct an executive compensation benchmark study.
-Based on its analysis and findings, Willis Towers Watson concluded that our Chief Executive Officer's actual total direct compensation was slightly higher than the 50th percentile with a large portion of compensation due to performance-based equity.
-Overall, our named executive officers' salaries and total target cash compensation are generally at or below the market median, and their long-term incentives and total direct compensation are generally at or above the market median.
+Compensation Benchmark Study - In 2023, the Compensation Committee retained the professional consulting firm of Willis Towers Watson to conduct an executive compensation benchmark study.
+Based on its analysis and findings, Willis Towers Watson concluded that our Chief Executive Officer's target total direct compensation was slightly higher than the 50th percentile with a large portion of compensation due to performance-based equity.
+Overall, our named executive officers' salaries and total target cash compensation are generally below the market median, and their long-term incentives and total direct compensation are generally at or above the market median.

-Summary of Compensation Paid to Frank C. Sullivan, the Company's Chief Executive Officer, in Fiscal 2022
+Summary of Compensation Paid to Frank C. Sullivan, the Company's Chief Executive Officer, in Fiscal 2023

-- Base salary \$995,000, which was the same as his fiscal 2021 and fiscal 2020 base salary. - Annual cash incentive compensation Annual cash incentive compensation of \$995,000, which was \$585,000 less than his fiscal 2021 annual cash incentive compensation. - Equity compensation Stock appreciation rights ("SARs") with 200,000 shares of Common Stock underlying the award and 1,732 shares of supplemental executive retirement plan ("SERP") restricted stock.
-Frank C. Sullivan did not receive any Performance Earned Restricted Stock ("PERS") for fiscal 2022. - Other compensation Matching contribution of \$12,200 under the Company's 401(k); automobile allowance of \$26,914; and life insurance premiums of \$167,586.
+- Base salary \$995,000, which was the same as his fiscal 2022, fiscal 2021 and fiscal 2020 base salary. - Annual cash incentive compensation Annual cash incentive compensation of \$1,120,000, which was \$125,000 more than his fiscal 2022 annual cash incentive compensation. - Equity compensation Mr. Sullivan received 10,400 Performance Earned Restricted Stock ("PERS") for fiscal 2023. - Other compensation Matching contribution of \$13,200 under the Company's 401(k); automobile allowance of \$24,758; life insurance premiums of \$184,248; and financial consulting fees of \$15,750.